 While you’re in San Diego, you must check out La Jolla Cove and its shores.
 You could spend an afternoon exploring the 6,000 acres of ocean floor and tidelands, the cove and surrounding beaches teem with marine life, including sea lions, bright orange Garibaldi fish (California’s state fish), pelicans and more.
 The cove is also famous for its seven sea caves.
 I found a coffee shop right along the coast and enjoyed an afternoon cup of java overlooking the cove – perfection!

 8. Hotel del Coronado

-The famous Hotel del Coronado is a grand beachfront resort with a spa, a fitness center, outdoor pools and multiple dining options.
+The famous Hotel del Coronado is a grand beachfront resort with a spa, a fitness centre, outdoor pools and multiple dining options.
 In 1958, Hotel del Coronado made Hollywood history when it became the setting for director Billy Wilder’s classic comedy, Some Like It Hot, starring Marilyn Monroe, Tony Curtis, and Jack Lemmon.
-You don’t have to be a guest to walk the hotel’s grounds, and take photos of this iconic resort.
+You don’t have to be a guest to walk the hotel’s grounds and take photos of this iconic resort.

 9. The Gaslamp Quarter

-The Gaslamp Quarter is a historical neighborhood full of entertainment and night life venues.
+The Gaslamp Quarter is a historical neighborhood full of entertainment and nightlife venues.
 It hosts many festivals and events including Mardi Gras in the Gaslamp, Street Scene Music Festival, Taste of Gaslamp and ShamROCK, a St. Patrick’s Day event.
 Petco Park, home of the San Diego Padres is located one block away in downtown San Diego’s East Village.

 10. The USS Midway Museum